Appendix III: Word Wise

 Grammatically, singular verbs for singular nouns: Neither Jill nor her partner is a smoker; neither smokes.
 Plural verbs for plural nouns: Neither the

-Liberal Democrats nor the Tories are strong enough to take the seat from Labour
+Liberal Democrats nor the Tories are strong enough to take the seat from Labour; neither really expect to.

 (See also either, neither, none.)